Art Therapy (MA)

 Students will be able to integrate theory and practice through participation in Experiential Workshops, a Training Group and Studio Practice.
 This gives a forum for engagement in the art therapy process, self-exploration and continuing personal development and creativity.

 - Clinical Placement and Professional Studies - 45 Credits*

 Students are allocated clinical placements where they are encouraged to conceptualise their personal experiences and theoretical understanding in relationship to a variety of client groups.

-*Supervision of the clinical experience is central to the art therapy training and is provided in small groups at Crawford College and individually on placement.
+*Supervision of the clinical experience is central to the art therapy training and is provided in small groups on college days and individually on placement.
 Students are encouraged to experience a number of differing placement situations over the course of their training.
 Please note that students must have their placements in a new setting and not at their workplace.

 Course Structure Full-Time